astronomer/docs/astro/test-and-troubleshoot-locally.md

 astro dev kill
 ```

-This command forces your running containers to stop and deletes all data associated with your local Postgres metadata database, including Airflow Connections, logs, and task history.
+This command forces your running containers to stop and deletes all data associated with your local Postgres metadata database, including Airflow connections, logs, and task history.